leodeslf/leaf/src/content/notes/method/agile/xp/index.md

 We need to **let go a bit of ego**. *Enjoy sharing and building together*.
 Accept that our solutions could be *improved or fixed by others*.
 Rather than thinking "my code," think "our code."
 Exposing other person's weak points and mistakes is an opportunity for conflict to happen, however, *it is a good thing, it helps us align our styles*.
 That's why we follow coding standards and do pair programming (among other practices), they help us *smooth the process*.

 >Secretive, possessive programming [is] bad ... open, shared programming [is] good ...
 Errors [are] simply facts to be expected to investigation with an eye to future improvement, not attacks.
-(Gerald M. Weinberg, The Psychology of Computer Programming, 1971, p.
-57)
+(Gerald M. Weinberg, The Psychology of Computer Programming, 1971, page 57)

 Gerald M. Weinberg published "The Psychology of Computer Programming," book in which he introduced the concept of Egoless Programming.
 In it he describes timeless facts such as: